apache/beam/beam-site/contribute/contribution-guide.md

 	[BEAM-<JIRA-issue-#>] <Title of the pull request>

-Please include a descriptive pull request message to help make the reviewer’s job easier.
+Please include a descriptive pull request message to help make the comitter’s job easier when reviewing.
 It’s fine to refer to existing design docs or the contents of the associated JIRA as appropriate.

 If you know a good committer to review your pull request, please make a comment like the following.
 If not, don’t worry -- a committer will pick it up.

-	Hi @<GitHub-reviewer-username>, can you please take a look?
+	Hi @<GitHub-committer-username>, can you please take a look?

-When choosing a reviewer, think about who is the expert on the relevant code, who the stakeholders are for this change, and who else would benefit from becoming familiar with the code.
-If you’d appreciate comments from additional folks but already have a main reviewer, you can explicitly cc them using `@<GitHub-reviewer-username>`.
+When choosing a committer to review, think about who is the expert on the relevant code, who the stakeholders are for this change, and who else would benefit from becoming familiar with the code.
+If you’d appreciate comments from additional folks but already have a main committer, you can explicitly cc them using `@<GitHub-committer-username>`.

 ### Code Review and Revision
-During the code review process, don’t rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the reviewer.
+During the code review process, don’t rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the committer when reviewing.
 When you make a revision, always push it in a new commit.

 Our GitHub mirror automatically provides pre-commit testing coverage using Jenkins.
 Please make sure those tests pass; the contribution cannot be merged otherwise.

 ### LGTM
-Once the reviewer is happy with the change, they’ll respond with an LGTM (“*looks good to me!*”).
+Once the committer is happy with the change, they’ll respond with an LGTM (“*looks good to me!*”).
 At this point, the committer will take over, possibly make some additional touch ups, and merge your changes into the codebase.

-In the case both the author and the reviewer are committers, either can merge the pull request.
+In the case the author is also a committer, either can merge the pull request.
 Just be sure to communicate clearly whose responsibility it is in this particular case.

 Thank you for your contribution to Beam!